awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 + `ParallelLoadBufferSize` – Specifies the maximum data record requests while using parallel load threads with Redshift target\.
 The default value is 100 and the maximum value is 1,000\.
 We recommend you use this option when ParallelLoadThreads > 1 \(greater than one\)\.

 **Note**
-Support for the use of `ParallelLoad*` task settings during FULL LOAD to Amazon Redshift target endpoints is available in AWS DMS versions 3\.4\.5 and later\.
+Support for the use of `ParallelLoad*` task settings during FULL LOAD to Amazon Redshift target endpoints is available in AWS DMS versions 3\.4\.5 and higher\.
 The `ReplaceInvalidChars` Redshift endpoint setting is not supported for use during change data capture \(CDC\) or during a parallel load enabled FULL LOAD migration task\.
 It is supported for FULL LOAD migration when parallel load isn’t enabled\.
 For more information see [RedshiftSettings](https://docs.aws.amazon.com/dms/latest/APIReference/API_RedshiftSettings.html) in the *AWS Database Migration Service API Reference*

 ### Multithreaded CDC task settings for Amazon Redshift<a name="CHAP_Target.Redshift.ParallelApply.CDC"></a>